neondatabase/postgresql_anonymizer/docs/detection.md

 * `false negative`: a column contains identifiers, but it is not reported

 The second one is of course more problematic.
-In any case, you should only consider this function as an helping tool, and acknowledge that you still need to review the entire database model in search of hidden identifiers.
+In any case, you should only consider this function as a helping tool, and acknowledge that you still need to review the entire database model in search of hidden identifiers.

 Contribute to the dictionnaries